VittorioMorellini/CallCenter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the projet from the command line type: dotnet run from the root of OfferteWeb directory.
+To run the projet from the command line type: dotnet run from the root of dotnet cc.api project directory.

 In Visual Studio run the api project cc.api in http.
 This is a Web api application.